 Sacked Thai palace aide appears to face charges

-A former Thai police officer who was fired for gross misconduct as one of the new king's most senior aides was taken to a police station on Thursday to face a charge of building on public land.
+Police General Jumpol Manmai , who was fired after being accused by government for misconduct and political interests which were detrimental to national security, arrives at a court in Bangkok, Thailand March 2, 2017.
 Police General Jumpol Manmai, who was fired after being accused by government for misconduct and political interests which were detrimental to national security, arrives at a court in Bangkok, Thailand March 2, 2017.

 Discussions